 This unsurpassed level of commitment, along with a family-imbibed history, appealed to Henry and Campbell.

 “The Dozier-Stanfill families are friends of ours, and we have overwhelming admiration for them and what they’ve accomplished through Merry Acres,” cites Henry.
 “We’re extremely excited about this new enterprise and having the honor of being able to continue the Merry Acres legacy.”

 “Our endeavor with Merry Acres Inn fits nicely with what we’re already doing in regards to service, events, and hospitality, yet it also provides someone a superb place to stay,” cites Campbell.

 The guest rooms themselves were completely and tastefully upgraded by a design firm that specializes exclusively in conceptualizing and implementing interior design solutions for the hospitality industry.
-Collaborating with local artists, photographers, and decorators, the designers imbibed Merry Acres Inn with a sumptuous, upscale, and comfortable ambiance.
-In addition to adding new carpets, plush bedding, luxurious window treatments and upholstery, there will also be granite counter tops and coordinating mosaic tiles for vanity mirrors.
+Collaborating with local artists, photographers and decorators, the designers imbibed Merry Acres Inn with a sumptuous, upscale and comfortable ambiance.
+In addition to new flooring, plush bedding, and luxurious window treatments and upholstery, there are granite counter tops and coordinating mosaic tiles for vanity mirrors.

-All guests of Merry Acres Inn will have complimentary shuttle service to and from Southwest Georgia Regional Airport.
-And, guests will also have free shuttle service to and from the three signature restaurants of Stewbo's Restaurant Group*.
-With three distinct cuisines to choose from, these restaurants have something for everyone in Albany, Georgia.
-Guests can enjoy lunch or nightlife at Harvest Moon Pizza with Bo Henry Band; seafood at its best at The Catch Seafood & Oyster Bar; and fine dining and epicurean delights at Henry Campbell’s Steakhouse. (* For specific menus and details, see www.stewbos.com).
+All guests of Merry Acres Inn now have complimentary transportation to and from Southwest Georgia Regional Airport.
+And, guests also have a free shuttle service to and from the three signature restaurants of Stewbos Group.
+With three distinct cuisines to choose from, these restaurants have something for everyone in Albany.
+Guests can enjoy lunch or nightlife at Harvest Moon Pizza with the Bo Henry Band; seafood at its best at The Catch Seafood Room & Oyster Bar; and fine dining and epicurean delights at Henry Campbell’s Steakhouse.
+(For the restaurant menus and more information, visit www.stewbos.com.)